altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 ~Mountains that were the creatures flesh came and went in a flash.~ *Suddenly they stopped - at a reeling tongue*
-~At the end - being pulled toward him, was his sister~ "Robert?"
+~At the end - being pulled toward him, was his sister~ "AG::Robert?"
 ~He tried to wave.~
 *His arm just jerked on the tongue*
-"Hello..."
+"RG::Hello..."
-"You will construct a serum of my design"
+"NULL::You will construct a serum of my design"
 ~The mouth commanded~
-"I will?"
+"AG::I will?"
 ~She sounded incredulous~
-"one of you - if not you - him, having what he needs from you."
+"NULL::one of you - if not you - him, having what he needs from you."
 *She struggled against the tongue*
-"Why should I help you."
+"AG::Why should I help you."
-"It is your fault - your responsibility"
+"NULL::It is your fault - your responsibility"
 ~She smiled at that, looking at Robert~
-"When have I ever taken responsibility."
+"AG::When have I ever taken responsibility."
 ~The eye scowled at her~
-"Your antics will not be tolerated."
+"NULL::Your antics will not be tolerated."
 *The two tongues slammed together.*
 ~Robert and Alice felt the impact into each other~ ~When the tongues parted there was only one~
 'what happened?'
-~That wasn't his thought, the voice was wrong~ "Alice?"
+~That wasn't his thought, the voice was wrong~ "RG::Alice?"
 ~he called out.~
 'Robert?'
-"You have everything you require"
+"NULL::You have everything you require"
-"You just put her in me?"
+"RG::You just put her in me?"
-"You will be given the formula and process to synthesis" ~A boil exploded next to the eye: a spray of pus rushed toward him.~ ~It congealed forming into a tentacle that whipped into his eye.~ "See it"
+"NULL::You will be given the formula and process to synthesis" ~A boil exploded next to the eye: a spray of pus rushed toward him.~ ~It congealed forming into a tentacle that whipped into his eye.~ "NULL::See it"
 ~Robert screamed~
 ~Part of his mind was being overwritten.~
-~old memories drugged from the depths to fodder the process~ "Go forth and sterilize"
+~old memories drugged from the depths to fodder the process~ "NULL::Go forth and sterilize"
 *The tongues shot toward the link again.*
-~Beside him the mouth reformed on the tongues~
-"I can do nothing once inside.
+~Beside him the mouth reformed on the tongues~ "NULL::I can do nothing once inside.
 You will require a physical body."
 'Should I even be helping this thing.'
 ~It was his own thoughts, echoing his sister's~
-'It had promised to eat me after all, if I removed that thing' 'Wait - it was going to eat us?!'
+'It had promised to eat me after all, if I removed that thing' "AG::Wait - it was going to eat us?!"
 'no,'
 ~Robert thought at her in mock astoundment~
 'a giant creature with a billion tongues'